Skip to main content

 Thareed (ثريد)

-Thareed is a traditional Saudi Arabian dish, a type of bread stew thought to be a favorite of the Prophet Muhammad (peace be upon him).
-It consists of thin pieces of markook bread layered in a bowl and then topped with a rich vegetable and meat stew.
-The stew is often made with lamb, chicken, or vegetables like potatoes, carrots, and squash, seasoned with various spices.
-The bread soaks up the flavors of the stew, resulting in a hearty and flavorful meal.
-It's a common dish during Ramadan and special occasions.
-Find Thareed at local restaurants or enjoy it as a home-cooked meal with Saudi families.
+Thareed is a bread stew said to have been a favorite of the Prophet Muhammad (peace be upon him).
+Thin pieces of markook bread are layered in a bowl and topped with a meat and vegetable stew, usually lamb or chicken cooked with potatoes, carrots, and squash and a mix of spices.
+The bread soaks up the stew, which makes for a hearty meal.
+It is common during Ramadan and special occasions.
+You will find it in local restaurants, and it remains a home-cooked staple in Saudi households.

 Allergens: